 The Netherlands plays an important role in the horticulture sector, both at home and abroad.
 Therefore, next to our activities in East and Southern Africa we also engage and influence Dutch businesses (e.g. retailers), government and certification bodies to ensure better working conditions for women.
-Through the Living Wage Lab, Hivos and Fairfood brought together stakeholders so they can use the Lab to test and develop pilots, policies, business models and organize other forms of collaboration to address the issue of living wages.
+Through the Living Wage Lab, Hivos and Fairfood bring together stakeholders so they can use the Lab to test and develop pilots, policies, business models and organize other forms of collaboration to address the issue of living wages.

 Consumer pressure can be instrumental in convincing companies to provide products from countries or enterprises that respect human rights.
 This is why we use public campaigns, such as Small Change, Big Deal in the Netherlands that targets the flower industry, to inform consumers and raise public awareness on working conditions of women workers and living wages, to create social pressure on Dutch growers, traders and retailers to change their practices and increase the market share of sustainably produced flowers on the Dutch market.
 Social pressure on companies in the Netherlands can thus have a direct impact on improving corporate social responsibility in Africa.